ulamaca/my_research_interest_in_machine_learning/README.md

 In this repo, I will get all those ideas organized and share relevant information (e.g. papers, tech reports, news...) hope to form a very comprehensive but coherent roadmap showing what my research focu will be in the futrue.

 ## Reinforcement Learning:
-...*Neuroscience and Psychology:
+* Neuroscience and Psychology:
-		- MF and MB RL in the Brain for Control and Decision Making ...*Reinforcement Learning as Machine Learning:
+..* MF and MB RL in the Brain for Control and Decision Making ... *Reinforcement Learning as Machine Learning:
 		- Latest Tech
 		- Meta Learning
 			- MAML (2017), Evolved-PG (2018)